nifey/nifey.github.io/content/post/how_to_research.md

     -   Performance models
     -   Taxonomy

+7. Study anamolies
+    During your experiments, if you find some benchmark behaving unexpectedly, dig deeper into it and try to explain what is causing that behaviour.

+8. Study failures
+    If it turns out that the idea does not perform well, find out the reason why it doesn't perform well.
+    This could give insights for modifying the design to perform better.

-7. Apply AI/ML to your (systems) problem 😜.
+9. Apply AI/ML to your (systems) problem 😜.
 Because why not?
 And don't forget to mention that you are the first to use AI/ML for that problem.

+### Strong inference {#strong-inference}

+-   When you find an interesting observation, come up with multiple hypotheses that can explain the observation and perform experiments to falsify the hypotheses, one by one.
+    This prevents confirmation bias from attachment to the first hypothesis.

+### Evaluation {#evaluation}

+This is where we try to answer: Is my idea useful?
+The evaluation process is different in different fields, even between subfields.

+-   Choose the right evaluation methodology
+    -   When measuring performance on real systems (as opposed to deterministic simulators), minimize operating system noise by (i) isolating CPUs using isolcpu boot parameter in Linux (ii) Take multiple measurements and use the mean.

+-   Choose the right metrics
+    -   Use the right mean (arithmetic, geometric or harmonic mean) to aggregate your results.
+-   Choose the right benchmarks

 ### Automation {#automation}